mam-dev/debianized-sentry/README.md

 ### Starting Services

-Regarding services, you can ignore the *“Starting …”* as well as the *“Running Sentry as a Service”* sections.
+Regarding services, you can ignore the *“Starting …”* as well as the *“Running Sentry as a Service”* sections of Sentry.io's ‘on premise’ instructions.
 The package already contains the necessary ``systemd`` units, and starting all services is done via ``systemctl``:

 ```sh